Chapter 2.25

 (1) Purpose.

 (a) Tulalip Tribes Healing to Wellness Court.
-The purpose of this Court is to provide the support and resources necessary for participants to begin living sober lives and reconnecting with their families, community, and culture.
+The purpose of the Wellness Court is to provide participants the support and resources necessary to begin living sober lives and reconnecting with their families, community, and culture.

-(b) Tulalip Mental Wellness Alternatives Program.
-The purpose of this Court is to provide participants with the support and resources necessary to achieve a compassionate, effective, and culturally appropriate approach to defendants with serious mental illness or a developmental disability, with a focus on prioritizing mental health and overall well-being.
-We remain dedicated to making a positive impact in the lives of the participants, their families and the community.
+(b) Tulalip MAP Program.
+The purpose of the MAP Program is to provide a compassionate, effective, and culturally appropriate approach to defendants with serious mental illness or a developmental disability, with a focus on prioritizing mental health and overall well-being.
+The goal of the MAP Program is to make a positive impact in the lives of the participants, their families and the community.

 (a) Members include the following: